AhmadAFS1/MuseTalk/webRTC-migration.md

 - HTTPS is required by browsers for WebRTC in production, so plan for TLS even if local dev works over HTTP.

 ## Media pipeline definition (proposal)
+- Single PeerConnection with one MediaStream containing two tracks (video + audio).
+This keeps audio and video together for the client while preserving WebRTC's track model.
 - Idle mode: a looped default video is served continuously to the WebRTC video track.
 - Live mode: when audio is uploaded to `/webrtc/sessions/{session_id}/stream`, inference emits raw frames (and audio if available) directly into WebRTC tracks.
 - Track design: implement `VideoStreamTrack` backed by an async queue (pull frames), and optionally an `AudioStreamTrack` backed by audio buffers.